section-engineering-education/engineering-education/content/articles/flutter-mobx/index.md

 ### Conclusion

 With all the content covered in this article, you can now try building a production-grade Flutter application, managing the application state using Mobx, and following the recommended patterns, i.e. model view, ViewModel(MVVM) pattern.

-You can download the complete source code [here]().
+---

+Peer Review Contributions by: [Odhiambo Paul](/engineering-education/authors/odhiambo-paul/)